scuzzydude/asimov/asimov.md

 Not only do we have to have to send people who are smart enough to quickly adapt without any help from the Mother, we have to send robots can quickly accomplish the same tasks just as soon as the humans figure out a new process.

 Then we have to figure out a way to stop them from killing each other.
-Do we keep playing finders keeper's when it comes to ice caves, since that has worked out so well here on Earth?
+Do we keep playing finders keepers when it comes to ice caves, since that has worked out so well here on Earth?

 I think that's what all these crazy tweets are about.
 I know Mr. Musk reads science fiction, and surely he's read at least one story where the children of the rich manage to escape the dying earth and go to Mars, or a space-station, or another star system, while the masses just float around on the ocean, starving, hoping a good looking dumbass farmer on a jet-ski will find them and take them to dry land.
 You think you're going to launch those rich kids from Texas?
 Good luck.
 I don't keep up with all the sci-fi, but I am almost sure there is a genre of "Mars as the Old West" or "Mars as a Land of Roaming Samurai."
 If not, I hereby exert exclusive rights to all work in this genre, royalty negotiable.
 You think we won't have property wars on Mars because we're only going to send nice people?
 I sure hope the water is evenly distributed.